cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/warp-to-tunnel.md

 Your rule will now be visible under the **Device enrollment rules** list.

-## Configure the Cloudflare certificate
+## Configure the Cloudflare certificate (Optional)

 To inspect traffic, Cloudflare Gateway requires that a [certificate be installed](/cloudflare-one/connections/connect-devices/warp/install-cloudflare-cert/) on enrolled devices.
 You can also distribute this certificate through an MDM provider.
 The example below describes the manual distribution flow.
+However, this is not a requirement for private network routing.

 To download the Cloudflare certificate, refer to [Install the Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/install-cloudflare-cert/).
 To find the certificate in the Zero Trust Dashboard, go to **Settings** > **Devices** > **Certificates**.

-## Enable the Cloudflare proxy
+## Enable the Cloudflare proxy (Optional)

 Once the certificate has been installed, you can configure Gateway to inspect HTTP traffic.